Timeline of significant winter storm Sunday into Tuesday

 Sunday, we’ll start dry with increasing clouds in the morning.
 It will be a very cold day with highs only near 30 degrees.

-Snow will push in from west to east from 1-3 p.m.
-The odds of significant snowfall accumulation continue to rise.
+Snow will push in from west to east from 1:00-3:00 p.m.
+The odds of significant snowfall accumulation will continue to rise.
 The main question is how much sleet/rain mixes with the snow, which would cut down on amounts.

-Sunday night, snow continues, and for us in the lower Pioneer Valley, we could see some periods of a wintry mix.
+Sunday night, snow will continue, and for us in the lower Pioneer Valley, we could see some periods of a wintry mix.
 Lows Sunday night will drop into the upper 20s.

-Snow continues Monday night into the early morning of Tuesday, with most of the day Tuesday dry.
+Snow will also continue Monday night into the early morning of Tuesday with most of the day Tuesday dry.

 WINTER STORM WATCH: Central/eastern Hampden/Hampshire counties from Sunday morning through Tuesday morning for heavy snow/mixed precipitation.